 Alaskan Uplift and Onset of Northern Hemisphere Glaciation

-Using δD measurements on these OH- groups of clay minerals, I constrain the change in paleometeoricwater isotopes from the Miocene-Holocene in the interior of Alaska as a proxy for the surface uplift history of Alaskan topography via its control on the δD signal of surface water.
+Using δD measurements on the OH- groups of clay minerals, I constrain the change in paleometeoricwater isotopes from the Miocene-Holocene in the interior of Alaska as a proxy for the surface uplift history of Alaskan topography via its control on the δD signal of surface water.
 Results suggest that there was surface uplift between 3-5 Ma and will be published in EPSL.